The 2021 Miss New Jersey USA® | Miss New Jersey Teen USA®

-pageants will be held November 22-24, 2019 at the Resorts Casino Hotel in Atlantic City.
+pageants will be held in November at the Resorts Casino Hotel in Atlantic City.

 MISS NEW JERSEY USA CONTESTANTS